What Are Varicose Veins?

 Who Gets Them?

-Varicose veins are more common in women, and people are more likely to get them as they get older.
+Varicose veins are more common in women.
+People are more likely to get them as they get older.
 These veins can be genetic (say: juh-NEH-tik).
 That means that if your mom or your sister has them, you might get them.
 Things that put pressure on your legs and feet — like being overweight or standing for a long time every day without exercise — can also cause varicose veins.
-Sometimes women who are pregnant get them, too.
+Sometimes women who are pregnant get them too.

 If someone you know has varicose veins, it's really no big deal.
 They're usually pretty harmless.
 But people who have problems like pain with their varicose veins will sometimes see a doctor to have them removed.

 To get rid of varicose veins, some of the things doctors can do is zap them with light from a special laser or use something called sclerotherapy (say: skler-OH-thair-uh-pee).
 In sclerotherapy, the doctor injects fluid into the vein that makes it shrivel up.
 Both of these treatments are pretty common.

 Luckily, you can do things now so you're less likely to have varicose veins when you're older.
 First, get your blood moving with regular exercise.
 Keeping your body fit helps keep your veins fit too!
 Also, don't put a lot of pressure on your legs and feet by standing or sitting for too long without moving around.
 Help keep your blood flowing and your body will love you for it!